Welcome to New Zealand!

 Plug: Type I, 230V/50Hz.

 Accommodation in average hotels cost around 100-200 NZD per night for a double room.
 Free wifi is common, however, some places only offer free wifi in the main areas.
-Free breakfast is usually not included.

 Accommodation in average hostels cost around 30-50 NZD per night.
 Most hostels have several room options from private double rooms to big dorm rooms that accommodate several people.
 Wifi is typically available, but be aware that wifi isn’t always included in the price.
-Free breakfast is usually not included.

 In addition, Airbnb is widely available in New Zealand, and there are various campgrounds throughout the country.